Understanding Dementia First-hand with the Virtual Dementia Bus

 Debbie’s Experience

-The Dementia Bus is a fully immersive experience.
-Participants are given cumbersome gloves, glasses which mimic how dementia impairs vision and shoes with spikes in making it difficult to walk.
+The Virtual Dementia Tour is a fully immersive experience.
+Participants are given cumbersome gloves, glasses which mimic how dementia impairs vision and shoes with spikes in, making it difficult to walk.

 “I hadn’t a clue what it would be like, but I was really looking forward to it,” says Debbie.
 “I put the gloves, shoes and glasses on and immediately I felt so alone, uncomfortable and totally helpless.
 I couldn’t get my bearings.
 I couldn’t hear the instructions and so to help, I ended up holding hands with some of the other participants.
 I was isolated.
 My anxiety started to go through the roof, but holding hands with someone gave me that human contact and reassurance.”